Actindo-AG/Documentation/POS/UserInterface/01b_History.md

     - ![blue](../../Assets/Icons/Status01.png "[blue]") (blue)
         The sale is completed.
     - ![red](../../Assets/Icons/Status02.png "[red]") (red)
-        The sale has been cancelled.
+        The sale has been canceled.

 - *Receivable*
     Click the button [ ![Printer](../../Assets/Icons/Printer.png "[Printer]") Print receipt] to print the sales receipt.
 The button is only displayed when the sale is finalized.
 When no receipt is available, a dash (*-*) is displayed.